St. Helena City Council awards $3.2 million contract for York Creek dam removal

 The contractor plans 12 to 16 truck trips per hour (6-8 in each direction) during construction hours.

-The city has been paying a $70 fine or $25,500 per year to the National Oceanic and Atmospheric Administration for every day the dam has remained in place since November 2012.
+The city has been paying a $70 per day fine, or $25,550 per year, to the National Oceanic and Atmospheric Administration for every day the dam has remained in place since November 2012.

 A representative of Water Audit, an environmental advocacy group that once threatened to sue the city for failing to remove the dam, praised the city for designing a “beautiful” project that can be a model for the rest of the county.